7 Factors Driving Government Workflow Automation

 It may sound old-fashioned to raise the idea that better, more transparent governance equals a stronger and more engaged community, but it’s a vital truth.
 If citizens feel as if they can’t trust their government, that’s a weight that drags on the entire community.

 When they know they’re receiving the best possible government service, those citizens are more likely to get involved in their communities.
 They’re more likely to vote, to volunteer, and feel more optimistic about what’s possible from their town, city, state or even nation.
-So by making governments work better, faster, smarter and at less cost, workflow automation helps keep the body politic vital and healthy – for everyone.
+So by making governments work better, faster, smarter and at less cost, government workflow automation helps keep the body politic vital and healthy – for everyone.